Woyken/MIF-VU-Timetable-Export/README.md

 # Attempt to export timetables from Vilnius University MIF timetable system.
 (Extra-hacky)

 Use javascript script provided in 'Userscript for browser' directly on the page in browser's console.
 Just copy [the script](https://raw.githubusercontent.com/Woyken/MIF-VU-Timetable-Export/master/Userscript%20for%20browser/MIF%20VU%20Timetable%20exporter.js) to developer's console.

-Exported events data as in json format will be copied to clipboard.
+Exported events will be copied to clipboard (json format).

 Create file named 'exportedLectures.json' in folder, where python script is located.

 Continue to python part in order to import events to Google calendar.

 # For google-calendar importing, use the python: